 This section should describe the approach you are taking in developing a financial strategy.
 The financial strategy is divided into these sections.

 1. Expenses (the expenses estimated for startup and operation of the commercial aquaponics farm)

 Develop a five-year projection on the annual expenses for the commercial aquaponics farm.
 The expenses should include marketing, operating, and human resource expenses discussed in the marketing, managing, and human resources strategy section.
 Expenses should also cover administrative expenses like the initial operating expenses, startup expenses, site preparations, and other expenses.

 2. Income (projected income of the commercial aquaponics farm)

 Develop your five-year annual income projection for the farm.
 Income should include receipts from sales of products and less any loss associated with spoilage or products that cannot be sold.
 Income should also include donations, grants, and other sources that are anticipated to cover the farm's operating expenses.

 3. Fixed Assets (anticipated fixed assets)

-Fixed assets include land, buildings, vehicles, furniture, office equipment, computers, fixtures and fittings, plant, and machinery.
+Fixed assets include land, buildings, vehicles, furniture, office equipment, computers, fixtures and fittings, plants, and machinery.
 These items are depreciated over time for tax purposes.
 Develop your five-year projection of fixed assets.

 4. Funding (a potential source of funds)